-The Council is legally empowered, under benefit specific statutes, to make small grants [up to £1000] for the benefit of the Community.
+The Council is legally empowered, under various, benefit specific statutes, to make small grants [up to £1000] for the benefit of the Community.
 Such grants are only lawful if awarded subject to the following important stipulations and limitations.
 If you represent an eligible organisation, request an application form from the Parish Clerk on firstname.lastname@example.org.

 IMPORTANT - Limitations & Stipulations of awarding a Grant:

 i) Grant applications will only be considered by the full Council and with due regard to the relevant statute and its Grant Awarding Policy.

 ii) The grant is made solely and exclusively to the applicant Organisation, and no individual or group of individuals within the Organisation, for it to act solely for the benefit of a majority of residents of Grendon Underwood Parish;

 iii) It is made subject to it being used solely and exclusively for the Intended Purpose, as stated in the application, and is not transferable, in whole or in part, to any other objective, aim, interest or activity of the Organisation or any third party;